• Skip to main content

 4. Close Command Prompt window.

-After noting down Subnet Mask and DHCP Server Address, follow the steps below to Set Static IP Address on your computer.
+After noting down Subnet Mask and DHCP Server Address, follow the steps below to Assign or Set Static IP Address for your computer.

 Open WiFi Network Properties on Windows PC